Seville in 5 Day: a guidebook for getting the most out of your visit

 Also known as the Plaza de Abastos, the Triana Market is very popular for its culinary value but also historical, as the remains of the castle can be visited.
 This is a good (and free) plan to do after tapas, don't you think?

-Book a tapas tour in Triana
+Book a tapas tour of Triana

 Visit and get to know the Triana neighborhood